nicenemo/zmk_unicode_headers/README.md

 Working with Unicode in C/C++ often requires manually looking up and maintaining exact code-point values, which is tedious and error-prone.
 This script automates the entire process and now provides C macros that are both clean and short.

-1.  **Data Source:** The script uses the modern **`unicodedataplus`** Python package to pull all official Unicode Character Database (UCD) information, including character names, code points, and block definitions, ensuring it is always up-to-date with the latest standard.
+1.  **Data Source:** The script is now fully self-contained, using the modern **`unicodedata2`** Python package to pull all official Unicode Character Database (UCD) information, including character names, code points, and block definitions, ensuring it is always up-to-date with the latest standard.
 2.  **Abbreviation:** A multi-layered abbreviation process sanitizes the long, verbose Unicode character names into macros that are suitable for use in restricted identifier environments.
 3.  **Generate:** A single C/C++ header is generated for every Unicode block, ready to be dropped into any project.